function setup() {

 }

-- Sets text color to a soft light blue (hue 210, low saturation 30%, high lightness 90%) with 0.85 alpha for slight transparency
+- Sets the text color to a nearly-white pale blue with slight transparency.

 if (hintAudio) { textToShow += "\n" + hintAudio; }

-- Draws the combined text at position (16, 16) pixels from the top-left corner
+- Draws all the combined text lines starting 16 pixels from the top-left corner.

 function createRaindrop() {